mitin001/transcriber/blog/books/quantum-computing-gentle-introduction/3-multiple-qubit-systems.md

 > Unlike classical systems, the state space of a quantum system grows exponentially with the number of particles.
 Thus, when we encode computational information in quantum states of a system of n particles, there are vastly more possible computation states available than when classical states are used to encode the information.

-This may sound like a disadvantage over a simpler, additive nature of classical computing storage, but it can be turned into an advantage.
+This may sound like a disadvantage compared to the simpler, additive nature of classical computing storage, but it can be turned into an advantage.

 > These large state spaces corresponding to small amounts of physical space can be used to speed up computation.